26lights/PlayR/src/sphinx/tutorial/color.rst

     .add(new RestResourceRouter(ColorController))
   ...

-Here we have defined an api entry point (more routes will be added in the next examples) and added the controller.
+Here we have defined an API entry point (more routes will be added in the next examples) and added the controller.